TeamREPENTOGON/REPENTOGON/docs/docs/EntityPlayer.md

 Now accepts an optional `bool` to determine if [EntityPlayer](EntityPlayer.md):EvaluateItems() should be automatically called after adding cache flags.
 In most cases, you'll want to do this.

 ___
-### AddCollectibleEffect, () {: aria-label='Modified Functions' }
+### AddCollectibleEffect () {: aria-label='Modified Functions' }
-#### void AddCollectibleEffect ( [CollectibleType](https://wofsauge.github.io/IsaacDocs/rep/enums/CollectibleType.html) ctype, bool applycostume, int cooldown = vanillacd, bool additive = true ) {: .copyable aria-label='Modified Functions' }
+#### void AddCollectibleEffect ( [CollectibleType](https://wofsauge.github.io/IsaacDocs/rep/enums/CollectibleType.html) CollectibleType, bool ApplyCostume, int Cooldown = VanillaCooldown, bool Additive = true ) {: .copyable aria-label='Modified Functions' }
-Shortcut of TemporaryEffects:AddCollectibleEffect with extra args to handle cooldown.
+Shortcut of TemporaryEffects:AddCollectibleEffect with extra arguments to handle cooldown.
 The additive parameter determines if the cooldown should be added to the preexistent cooldown value or if it should be set for that value.
 You can use negative cooldown values with additive to reduce preexistent cooldown.

 ___
-### AddNullItemEffect, () {: aria-label='Modified Functions' }
+### AddNullItemEffect () {: aria-label='Modified Functions' }
-#### void AddNullItemEffect ( int nullItemid, bool applycostume, int cooldown = vanillacd, bool additive = true ) {: .copyable aria-label='Modified Functions' }
+#### void AddNullItemEffect ( [NullItemID](https://wofsauge.github.io/IsaacDocs/rep/enums/NullItemID.html) NullItemID, bool ApplyCostume, int Cooldown = VanillaCooldown, bool Additive = true ) {: .copyable aria-label='Modified Functions' }
+Shortcut of TemporaryEffects:AddNullItemEffect with extra arguments to handle cooldown.
+The additive parameter determines if the cooldown should be added to the preexistent cooldown value or if it should be set for that value.
+You can use negative cooldown values with additive to reduce preexistent cooldown.

+___
+### AddTrinketEffect () {: aria-label='Modified Functions' }
+#### void AddTrinketEffect ( [TrinketType](https://wofsauge.github.io/IsaacDocs/rep/enums/TrinketType.html) TrinketType, bool ApplyCostume, int Cooldown = VanillaCooldown, bool Additive = true ) {: .copyable aria-label='Modified Functions' }
-Shortcut of TemporaryEffects:AddNullItemEffect with extra args to handle cooldown.
+Shortcut of TemporaryEffects:AddTrinketEffect with extra arguments to handle cooldown.
 The additive parameter determines if the cooldown should be added to the preexistent cooldown value or if it should be set for that value.
 You can use negative cooldown values with additive to reduce preexistent cooldown.

 ___
 ### ClearDeadEyeCharge () {: aria-label='Modified Functions' }